-Children's Day festivities include traditional pageant and visit of
+Children's Day festivities including the traditional pageant

 Join us for the Divine Liturgy followed by a delicious lunch, special Children's program and visit from Jolly 'Ol Saint Nicholas!

 Mother's Day and Father's Day

 If one looks into the Calendar, one will see that three Sundays before Christmas, besides having the names of the Saints commemorated on those Sundays, are marked in this order as: Children's Day, Mother's Day and Father's Day.

 It is not known exactly how and when these Serbian customs came into being.
 At least no one troubled himself to do any research and find out.
 No doubt that they have some deep roots in our social and religious life, and though not exactly in the same form, they were practiced in every Orthodox home.